Falkirk row: Miliband vow to 'mend' union relationship

 He complained that the union had been "smeared by the usual suspects - the Tories and the right-wing media, who want to see both trade unions and Labour weakened.

-"Shamefully, some in Labour's own ranks have joined in."'Out of touch'
+"Shamefully, some in Labour's own ranks have joined in."

 The party's investigation into events at Falkirk was a "shoddy fraud", he said.